Excel Export to PDF (Table of Contents)

 - Select PDF in the ‘Save As’ dropdown:

-Now after saving if we wish to view the converted PDF file, then checkmark the option: ‘Open file after publishing’ in the ‘Save As’ dialog box.
-Following screenshot illustrates this:
+Now, after saving if we wish to view the converted PDF file, then checkmark the option: ‘Open file after publishing’ in the ‘Save As’ dialog box.
+The following screenshot illustrates this:

 The following option is to be selected under ‘Optimize for’ in the ‘Save As’ dialog box.
 If the converted PDF file is to be of high-quality print, then select ‘Standard (publishing online and printing)’, and

-If the converted PDF file’s size is to be considered more important than the quality of the print, then select ‘Minimum size (publishing online).
+If the converted PDF file’s size is considered more important than the print quality, select ‘Minimum size (publishing online).
 The following screenshot illustrates this.

 Now click on the ‘Options’ button in the ‘Save As’ dialog box and select one of the options as desired:

 - Selection: Selecting this option will export or convert the currently selected range in the file.

 - Active Sheet(s): Selecting this option would save the current active worksheet or all the selected worksheets in the file.